emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The batch size of the EMQ X bridge.
-The EMQ X bridge mode of `emqx_bridge_mqtt` supports batch sending of messages to increase throughput.
+The batch size of the EMQX bridge.
+The EMQX bridge mode of `emqx_bridge_mqtt` supports batch sending of messages to increase throughput.